GoogleCloudPlatform/bq-pii-classifier/docs/guide-discovery-service.md

 to the Tagger service to apply tags to columns with PII.
 To test this behaviour you could create apply an action that triggers discovery service to profile or re-profile a table, wait until the target table(s) appears in the discovery service UI and then manually inspect the table to see if policy tags are applied correctly.
-There are different actions that could trigger discovery service and they are based on the discovery service configuration you created earlier (in the schedule section) some of them are:
+There are different actions that could trigger discovery service, and they are based on the discovery service configuration you created earlier (in the schedule section) some of them are:
 * Create a new table with PII
 * Copying an existing one (same as creating new table)